The Bankrate promise

 Further, your rewards never expire.
 If your account is inactive for 18 months or is closed, Discover will credit the account or send you a check for any rewards you haven’t yet redeemed.

-This offer is considerably more flexible than a typical credit card sign-up bonus and potentially more valuable, too.
-While several other cards, such as the Chase Sapphire Preferred Card and the Bank of America® Customized Cash Rewards credit card, give a set bonus to cardholders who meet a spending threshold within the first three months after account opening, the Discover it Cash Back’s bonus varies in size depending on how much you use the card.
-If you don’t charge a large amount to your Discover it Cash Back in the first 12 months, you’ll still qualify for a match.
+This offer is considerably more flexible than a typical credit card welcome offer and potentially more valuable, too.
+While several other cards, such as the Chase Sapphire Preferred® Card and the Bank of America® Customized Cash Rewards credit card, give a set bonus to cardholders who meet a spending threshold within the first three months after account opening, this card’s bonus varies in size depending on how much you use the card.
 And if you collect a lot of cash back during the first year, your bonus cash could work out to a sizable sum.

 If you opt in, Discover will provide credit report monitoring and send you alerts if your Social Security number shows up on a website that isn’t visible to search engines.

 Discover also allows you to freeze your card so that new purchases, cash advances or balance transfers can’t post to it — although some charges (such as recurring payments and account fees) will still go through.
 If your card is lost or stolen, you aren’t on the hook for any fraudulent charges thanks to Discover’s $0 fraud liability guarantee.
-And if you need a new card, Discover will overnight it to you for free.
+And if you need a new card, Discover will overnight one to you for free.

-Is the Discover it Cash Back worth it?
+When is the Discover it® Cash Back not worth it?

 The bottom line